Haydn Bunton Sr.: North Adelaide (1947 & 1948)

 On Monday, 3 March 1947, the North Adelaide Football Club appointed Haydn Bunton as senior non-playing coach.
 North Adelaide finished in 6th position in 1947 and in 5th position in 1948.
 Bunton resigned as coach after the last home-and-away game in September 1948.
-Interestingly, North Adelaide Football Club went onto win the 1949 SANFL premiership, coached by Ken Farmer.
+North Adelaide Football Club went onto win the 1949 SANFL premiership, coached by Ken Farmer.

 Cricket career

 Haydn Bunton was the most outstanding batsman in the Albury and Border Cricket Association, with an average of 149 in the 1927/28 season and averaged 127 in 1928/29, and his services were sought by many Melbourne District Cricket Clubs.

 In December 1928, Bunton (144), was involved in a 280-run, second-wicket partnership with William "Cassie" Andrews (146) from Maitland in a Sydney Country Week Cricket Carnival match on the Sydney Cricket Ground between a combined country week team and a combined Sydney first-grade team.

 Bunton commenced playing Melbourne district cricket for the Fitzroy Cricket Club during the 1930/31 season and scored 104 against Prahran on Saturday, 9 January 1932.
 Bunton played for Fitzroy CC in their losing 1931/32 Melbourne District Cricket grand final against St. Kilda Cricket Club.

 All up, he played 25 First XI games for Fitzroy CC between 1930/31 and 1933/34.

-In 1944, Bunton was stationed with the First Australian Imperial Force in Wallgrove, Sydney, and played cricket with the Petersham Cricket Club.
+In 1944, while serving with the Australian Imperial Force, Bunton was stationed in Wallgrove, Sydney, and played cricket with the Petersham Cricket Club.

 Life outside football

-Bunton enlisted in the Australian Army in 1942 and rose to the rank of corporal.
+Bunton enlisted in the Australian Army in 1943, at Blackboy Hill, Perth and was assigned to the Royal Australian Army Medical Corps.
+At the time he was discharged, in April 1945, Bunton (service no. WX37750) was serving with the 5th Motor Ambulance Convoy and held the substantive rank of corporal.

 He spent the 1946 SANFL season as an SANFL football field umpire and earned a very good reputation in a very short time, umpiring the 1946 SANFL Preliminary Final, with many believing he was very stiff not to umpire the grand final the following week.

 In 1949, 1950 and 1951, Bunton was the feature football writer for the Adelaide newspaper The Mail.